namecoin/electrum-nmc-compression-test/README.md

 # License

 License on code is GPLv3+.
 License on CSV data is CC-BY-SA 4.0.
-Namecoin block headers are presumably not copyrightable.
+The `json` folder (containing Namecoin block headers and Electrum protocol dumps) is presumably not copyrightable.